opendocsg/opendoc-supreme-court-practice-directions-2021/PART-10-Evidence – Witnesses, Affidavits and Exhibits.md

 <ul type="*">

 <strong>Safeguards for persons who do not understand English, are illiterate or blind (O. 15, r.
-24)
+24)<br>

 24.</strong>	Where the maker of the affidavit is not able to understand English, is illiterate or blind, the commissioner for oaths must certify on the affidavit that —

 <ul type="*">

-(a)	the affidavit was read in the commissioner for oaths’ presence to the maker in a language or dialect that the maker understands;
+<li>(a)	the affidavit was read in the commissioner for oaths’ presence to the maker in a language or dialect that the maker understands;</li>

-(b)	the person who did the translation was competent to do so;
+<li>(b)	the person who did the translation was competent to do so;</li>

-(c)	the maker indicated that he or she understood the affidavit and confirmed its contents; and
+<li>(c)	the maker indicated that he or she understood the affidavit and confirmed its contents; and</li>

-(d)	the maker signed or placed his or her fingerprint willingly in the commissioner for oaths’ presence to affirm the affidavit.
+<li>(d)	the maker signed or placed his or her fingerprint willingly in the commissioner for oaths’ presence to affirm the affidavit.</li>

 </ul>